Durgasravanipenumaka/LINUX/FileMangement.md

 }
 ```

-## 17..
-Implement a C program to change the permissions of a file named "file.txt" to readonly?
+## 17.Implement a C program to change the permissions of a file named "file.txt" to readonly?
 ```c
 #include<stdio.h>
 #include<string.h>